So, You’ve picked ME as your Realtor…Yey!

 Now we need to get you ready and able to buy a home.
 This involves:

-Buyin a home involves A LOT of paperwork.
-Don’t worry, you picked the right agent when you hired me.
+Buying a home involves a lot of paperwork.
+But don’t worry, you picked the right agent when you hired me.

 I will introduce you to a unique solution called dotloop.
-It is an online workspace that connects everyone and everything needed to complete a real estate transaction in one place. dotloop allows us to edit, complete, sign and share documents without ever needing to print, fax or email.
-It helps us eliminate the paperwork and to keep your transaction organized.
+It is an online workspace that connects everyone and everything needed to complete a real estate transaction in one place. dotloop allows us to edit, complete, sign, and share documents without ever needing to print, fax, or email.
+It helps us eliminate actual paper and keep your transaction organized.
 We save all the documents there, and you will be able to see the process in action while I do the work.

-You will create an account and will be able to fill all of the forms needed, from the convenience of your phone, tablet or computer!
-You could also sign all of them in a secure and verified way.
+You will create an account and will be able to fill out all the forms needed, from the convenience of your phone, tablet, or computer!
+You can also sign all of them in a secure and verified way.

-It will speed up the process of buyin a home, by giving you the ability to put an offer the moment we find THE ONE, and any other document that will need your approval and signature from there.
+It will speed up the process of buying a home by giving you the ability to make an offer the moment we find THE ONE and any other document that will need your approval and signature from there.

-Without a pre-approval, a Seller does not know if the offer is financially reliable.
-In addition, it’s essential that you have an understanding of how much you can comfortably afford to spend on a home, what your monthly payments will be as certain price points, what interest rate you qualify for, and how much you’ll be paying each month in taxes, home owner’s insurance, etc.
+Without a pre-approval, the seller does not know if the offer is financially reliable.
+In addition, it’s essential that you have an understanding of how much you can comfortably afford to spend on a home, what your monthly payments will be at various price points, what interest rate you qualify for, and how much you’ll be paying each month in taxes, homeowner’s insurance, etc.

-The Mortgage Underwriting Approval Process, it’s an article that I highly recommend all buyers read before applying for a mortgage.
+The Mortgage Underwriting Approval Process is an article that I highly recommend all buyers should read before applying for a mortgage.

 Paperwork You Need to Gather

-• The two most recent months (or a quarterly statement) of any asset information listed on the application.
-Generally: checking, savings, 401k, mutual funds, individual stock accounts, IRA’s, etc
+The two most recent months (or a quarterly statement) for any assets listed on the application.
+Generally, checking, savings, 401k, mutual funds, individual stock accounts, IRAs, etc.

 Getting a Pre-Approval Letter